IBMDeveloperUK/Santa-as-a-Service-workshop/workshop1.md

 Good start!
 If you access your Node-Red URL followed by `/beard-me` you'll now see a blank page, not very jolly!
 Let's add some code to that.

 6. Open the `Javascript` node and paste the following code.
 Make sure that you read through the code to make sure you understand what's happening!
-If you're not sure feel free to ask one of the mentors that can help you.
+If you're not sure feel free to ask one of the mentors that can help you
 <details>
 <summary>Click to see the Javascript</summary>
 <p>

 ```javascript
 (function () {